Doken-Tokuyama/NeuralArt/README.md

 In the output we get the generated image merges the content image (1) with the style of (2).

-The two images must have the same shapes but they could be modify, as other parameters, in **nst_utils.py** file :
+The two images must have the same shape but they could be modify, as other parameters, in **nst_utils.py** file :
 ```
 class CONFIG:
     IMAGE_WIDTH = 400 # Width of the two input images.